Skip to content Skip to footer

 What You'll Do

-Your experience will be rotational and dynamic, reflecting the realities of fieldwork, weather, animal needs, and ongoing projects.
-Some days may be research-heavy, while others may focus more on wildlife care, enrichment, or jungle-based field activities.
+Your experience will be rotational and dynamic, reflecting the realities of fieldwork, weather, animal needs, and ongoing conservation projects.
+Some days may be research-heavy, while others may focus on wildlife care, enrichment, trail work, field skills, or jungle-based exploration.

 On the wildlife rehabilitation side, interns support the daily work of our rescue center.
-This may include preparing species-specific diets, designing and building enrichment from natural jungle materials, cleaning and maintenance, observing animal behavior, and supporting the care of non-releasable animals.
-Interns work with sanctuary animals, allowing them to contribute meaningfully while respecting Hoja Nueva’s strict ethics around rehabilitation and rewilding.
+Immersive interns typically go to the rescue center four mornings per week, where they may help prepare species-specific diets, design and build enrichment from natural jungle materials, clean and maintain spaces, observe animal behavior, and support the care of non-releasable sanctuary animals.
+This allows interns to contribute meaningfully while respecting Hoja Nueva’s strict ethics around rehabilitation, rewilding, and minimizing contact with animals that may be candidates for release.

 What You'll Gain